We get the question all the time, "How do you calculate watt density?" So we've created an easy to use online calculator.

 If my line speed varies how can I be sure I am applying the same amount of surface treatment to the substrate?

 Most power supplies are set-up to operate on a constant kW output.
 As you can see from the watt density formula above if you apply constant power over different line speeds your applied watt density will be different.
 Most converters who have lines that ramp up and down will incorporate watt density control.
-This power supply feature automatically adjusts the power level to ensure consistent watt density is applied regardless of the line speed.
+This power supply feature, available with Compak™ 2000 Deluxe and Compak™ Proflex, automatically adjusts the power level to ensure consistent watt density is applied regardless of the line speed.
 For more information on this feature please contact us.